 Q: I need a pump to pump out a lake, where the final depth of the lake will be 50 feet.
 Which pump should I use?

-A: While above ground pumps can be used initially, the suction limitation of all above ground pumps is approximately 28 feet, so the pump would be to moved down as the lake was being emptied.
+A: While above ground pumps can be used initially, the suction limitation of all above ground pumps is approximately 28 feet.
+The pump would be to moved down as the lake was being emptied.
 A better choice would be a hydraulic submersible pump as this could be set at the bottom without the need to relocate.

 Q: I have a sewer bypass with a long suction line and need the pump to prime with minimal priming time.
 There is no space for submersible pumps, so I have to use an above ground pump.
 What pump should I use to minimize the priming time, as the pumping reaction time is limited, and we cannot have a sewage spill?

 A: Use a non-clog pump or trash pump with a vacuum unit as the priming device.
-Typically all dry priming pumps, which are pumps that do not need water in the pump volute for priming, use either a compressor/venturi priming device, diaphragm priming device, or vacuum unit.
+Typically all dry priming pumps, which are pumps that do not need water in the pump volute for priming.
+Either a compressor/venturi priming device, diaphragm priming device, or vacuum unit.
 The vacuum unit is the fastest prime due to its air handling capacity.

 Q: Why is there such a price difference between pumps?
 After all, aren’t all pumps basically the same?

 All of the above are 6″ inch pumps, but all are very different from each other and are designed for different types of jobs.
-When selecting the right pump, don’t go to the nearest salesperson and tell them you need a 6 inch pump, tell them what you need the pump to accomplish.
-A salesman may give you what he has in stock or on the shelf; however, a professional will evaluate your application and give you the right tool.
+When selecting the right pump, don’t go to the nearest salesperson and tell them you need a 6 inch pump.
+Tell your salesperson what you need the pump to accomplish.
+A salesman may give you what he has in stock or on the shelf.
+However, a professional will evaluate your application and give you the right tool.